 In case it happens: When the authorities come, there is nothing Pedro can do.

 - It is better not to wait for the authorities.
 Settle your case with the lender as soon as possible.

 - Not everyone who fails to pay is an irresponsible borrower.
 In extreme situations, everything might end very badly for the borrower.

-- Lender always warns about the due date first.
+- The lender always warns about the due date first.

 - It is better to settle the debt directly with the lender.